What Are Cat Pheromones?

 Understanding Different Cat Pheromones:

 There are many different varieties of cat pheromone.
-Below are three specific ‘everyday’ pheromones that your cats uses.
+Below are two specific ‘everyday’ pheromones that your cats uses.

 F3 Facial Pheromones